MoreMcmeta/core/info/guides/TROUBLESHOOTING.md

 This guide aims to help you resolve common issues without needing to file a bug report.

 ## Nothing Happens When I Install the Mod / My Textures Look Strange
-1. Make sure you've [animated a texture](MCMETA-FORMAT.md).
+1. Make sure you've [animated a texture](ANIMATION-FORMAT.md).
 MoreMcmeta doesn't change the game until you animate a texture.
 See the default pack in the next bullet.

 2. Try using the trial resource pack.
 If the trial textures work, there may be an issue with your textures.
-   * Use a [JSON validator](https://jsonlint.com/) to detect syntax issues in your `.mcmeta` files.
+   * Use a [JSON validator](https://jsonlint.com/) to detect syntax issues in your `.moremcmeta` files.
-   * Make sure your animation data is under a `"moremcmeta"` heading, **not** an `"animation"` heading.
+   * Make sure your animation data has a `.moremcmeta` extension, **not** an `.mcmeta` extension.
-   * Check the [`.mcmeta` format guide](MCMETA-FORMAT.md).
+   * Check the [Animation Format Guide](ANIMATION-FORMAT.md).
 In particular, make sure you defined a width and height for non-square frames.
    * Please [report](https://github.com/soir20/MoreMcmeta/issues) the issue if you can't determine the cause.
-Include the textures/`.mcmeta` files you are using.
+Include the textures/`.moremcmeta` files you are using.

 3. Make sure you downloaded the mod from an [official site](../../README.md#download).